- Military Ticket Sales Resume

 You can begin making your FastPass Plus reservations at midnight eastern the morning of the 60th day before your check in day.”

 On my 60th day out I had an early shift on my squadron’s operations desk so had to be up at 4 am central.
 I logged into My Disney Experience and was immediately disappointed!
+(Note: when this post was written FP+ reservations opened at 12:01 am, they now open at 7 am eastern)

 No Toy Story Mania slots were available at all, no parade or fireworks either!
 The only Mine Train FastPass available was on Christmas after dinner time and we already had a Priority Seating for dinner at one of the Epcot Resort area restaurants that evening.